-Should the 20 licenses not all be claimed by Jan.
+If any of the 20 licenses were not claimed by Jan.
 1, 2022, fantasy sports operators and video poker facilities can apply.

 With so many legal wagering options potentially launching, it is believed that Louisiana could take in over $2.5 billion in wagers at maturity, leading to some $200 million in LA sports betting revenue for operators and up to $30 million for the state and parishes.

 While lawmakers put enabling legislation in front of Gov. John Bel Edwards, on the heels of Louisiana voters approving a 2020 referendum to legalize sports betting in 55 parishes, it wasn’t the first time the state took a crack at legalization.